-- the protection level is less favourable than with a normal forward deal - after the trigger level has been reached, the put option will be replaced by a forward contract, whereby the company will be obliged to sell its currency below the normal forward rate. - if you decide to close your position before expiry by means of a counter deal, you may incur a loss - the market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies for the given tenor, the difference between the interest rates for the given tenor, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
-The drop in market liquidity could lead to a bid-offer spread widening, which could also affect the market value of the position negatively.

-- the change in market value could lead to an obligation of temporary or permanent increase of collateral which may affect the company's liquidity and solvency negatively.
+- after the trigger level has been reached the call option will be replaced by a forward contract whereby the company will be obliged to buy its currency above the normal forward rate - if you decide to close your position before expiry by means of a counter deal you may incur a loss - the market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies for the given tenor, the difference between the interest rates for the given tenor, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
+The drop in market liquidity could lead to a bid-offer spread widening, which could also affect the market value of the position negatively. - the change in market value could lead to an obligation of temporary or permanent increase of collateral which may affect the company's liquidity and solvency negatively.
 In case of exceptional market circumstances (e.g. money market and other crises) the negative market value of the position from the Client's viewpoint could reach such extreme levels that providing sufficient collateral may cause the company to become insolvent.
-Moreover, failure to provide additional collateral in time might lead to the closure of open positions thus prompt realization of losses, which may affect the company's liquidity and solvency negatively. - chapter I/b. entitled "Risk Factors" of "K&H Treasury Handbook of Market Risk Management" lists those risks that do not originate exclusively from the nature of the product described here, but rather, from other factors.
+Moreover, failure to provide additional collateral in time might lead to the closure of open positions thus prompt realization of losses, which may affect the company's liquidity and solvency negatively.

+chapter I/b. entitled "Risk Factors" of "K&H Treasury Handbook of Market Risk Management" lists those risks that do not originate exclusively from the nature of the product described here, but rather, from other factors.